The next normal: A day in the life of a school business manager

 1:00PM – Stephanie is informed by a local primary school that, due to multiple confirmed COVID-19 cases, the school is temporarily closed.
 With local lockdowns spreading across the country, and particularly in her area, Stephanie realises the growing importance of a remote learning strategy and schedules a call with HR manager, Liam.

 1:30PM – Liam and Stephanie refer to PS People to identify those staff members in need of training on remote teaching.
-With a full and up to date history of staff training, skillsets and availability (including a member of staff soon to return from maternity leave), Liam can identify those with the experience required to effectively deliver lessons remotely.
+With a full and up-to-date history of staff training, skillsets and availability (including a member of staff soon to return from maternity leave), Liam can identify those with the experience required to effectively deliver lessons remotely.
 Stephanie can review the locations and responsibilities of her staff resource and Liam can revaluate professional development plans for those in need of additional training.

 2:00PM – Using IRIS Financial Planner and IRIS Financials, Finance Manager James, reviews the school’s financial outlook to align with additional teacher training and circulates an updated report to Stephanie for approval.